-- future expected cash flows from supply chain relationships with growers and processors of our hemp extracted CBD oil; - · expected costs to develop the in-process research and development ("IPR&D") into commercially viable pharmaceutical products and estimated cash flows from the projects when completed; - the acquired company's brand, trade names and competitive position, as well as assumptions about the period of time the acquired brand will continue to be used in the combined Company's product portfolio; and - discount rates
+- · future expected cash flows from supply chain relationships with growers and processors of our hemp extracted CBD oil; - expected costs to develop the in-process research and development ("IPR&D") into commercially viable pharmaceutical products and estimated cash flows from the projects when completed; - the acquired company's brand, trade names and competitive position, as well as assumptions about the period of time the acquired brand will continue to be used in the combined Company's product portfolio; and - discount rates.

 Goodwill and Intangible Assets - The Company evaluates the carrying value of goodwill and intangible assets annually during the fourth quarter in accordance with ASC Topic 350, Intangibles Goodwill and Other and between annual evaluations if events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
 Such circumstances could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
-When evaluating whether goodwill is impaired, the Company compares the fair value of the reporting unit to which the goodwill is assigned to the reporting unit's carrying amount, including goodwill.
-The fair value of the reporting unit is estimated using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
+When evaluating whether goodwill is impaired, the Company compares the fair value of the reporting unit is estimated using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
 If the carrying amount of a reporting unit exceeds its fair value, then the amount of the impairment loss is measured.
-The impairment loss would be calculated by comparing the fair value of a reporting unit's goodwill to its carrying amount.
-In calculating the fair value of a reporting unit's goodwill, the fair value of the reporting unit is allocated to all of the other assets and liabilities of that unit based on their fair values.
-The excess of the fair value of a reporting unit over the amount assigned to its other assets and liabilities is the fair value of goodwill.
+The impairment loss would be calculated by comparing the fair value of a reporting unit is allocated to all of the other assets and liabilities of that unit based on their fair values.
+The excess of the fair value of a reporting unit is estimated to all of the other assets and liabilities is the fair value of goodwill.